splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/kubernetes-config-advanced.rst

 Activate control plane metrics histograms
 -------------------------------------------

-To activate control plane metrics histograms, use the feature flag ``useControlPlaneMetricsHistogramData``, for example:
+To activate control plane metrics histograms, use the feature flag ``useControlPlaneMetricsHistogramData``:

 .. code-block:: yaml

   featureGates:
     useControlPlaneMetricsHistogramData: true

+To learn more about histogram metrics see :ref:`histograms`.

 Known issues
 -----------------------------------------------------------------------------